jezevec10/jstris-guide/usermode.md

 - `getHold()`<br>
   Returns: A MathJS matrix `[setID, pieceID]` representing the current hold piece.
 Returns 0 if hold is empty.

+### `getVar`
+- `getVar(varName)`<br>
+  Parameters:
+  - varName: A string representing the variable name (e.g. `"level"`, `"mission1.lines"`).

+  Returns: The value of the variable, or 0 if not found.

+  You can normally reference variables directly in the expression, but since the server-validator won't allow the dot syntax, this method will allow to read also namespaced variables (trigger-based counters like `"mission1.lines"`).

 ### `setHold`
 - `setHold(blockName)`<br>
   Parameters: